 I told Marco to put his fear of crashing on hold until it was time to panic.
 The pep talk worked.
-Marco relaxed and why not?
+And why not?
 It was a smooth-sailing flight.
-No flight could have been smoother: no turbulence, no wind sheer, no severe drops in altitude and no flight attendants ramming their beverage carts into our seats.
+No flight could have been smoother: no turbulence, no wind sheer, no severe drops in altitude or flight attendants ramming their beverage carts into our seats.
 In fact, the flight was so uneventful an abnormal amount of chatter filled the cabin.
 Passengers talked with new friends like they were at an ice cream social.
-The chatter raised and overlapped with topics ranging from the importance of the French horn in a Motown Revue Band (I didn’t catch the complete conversation) to the best place to find sea bass on the Eastern Seaboard (I held no opinion).
+The chatter raised and overlapped with topics ranging from the importance of the French horn in a Motown Revue Band (I may have not caught the whole conversation) to the best place to find sea bass on the Eastern Seaboard (I held no opinion).

-As we began our descent, Marco looked over and asked if it was time to panic, but I said, “Why bother?”
-Soon the pilot would wake from his nap and final preparations would begin.
-Then the plane would land, Marco and I would get a rental car and proceed to careen into a ravine 4.6 miles from the airport.
-But first: the trays went up and seats returned.
-The flight attendants cross-checked; then settled into their seats.
-The airport appeared.
-The plane prepared to land and then: VVVVVVRROOOOOOOOOOOM!!!
-The plane jerked back into the clouds with a move usually reserved for an aerial stunt show.
+And as we began our descent, Marco looked over and asked if it was time to panic, but I said, “Why bother?”
+Soon the pilot would wake up from his nap and final preparations would begin.
+The plane would land, Marco and I would get a rental car and proceed to careen into a ravine 4.6 miles from the airport.

 I quickly looked around, searching for any reason why we were flying past the airport.
 I glanced over to Marco.
 With a surprisingly calm voice he asked, “Can I panic now?”

 It was a legitimate question.
-Even I was about to lose it if the pilot didn’t come over the intercom and say, “Sorry about that.
+Was the pilot about to come on the intercom and say, “Sorry about that.
 We almost touched down in Seattle.”

 What?
 A flock of seagulls?
 Another plane?
 Luggage handlers playing volleyball on the runway?

-But the pilot only said he was going to circle back and make another attempt.
+But the pilot said he was going to circle back and make another attempt.

 What was an ice cream social moments before turned into a mass for the dead.
-A silence hovered throughout the cabin.
+A harrowing stillness hovered throughout.
 Half the passengers had yet to breathe.
 No one blinked.
-Nobody wanted to miss what was going to happen next.
+No one wanted to do anything but wait for what was to happen next.
 And as the plane took a lazy arc back to the city, the cabin delved into a deeper level of quiet, the kind of quiet a Buddhist monk hears in the middle of the night, a faint echo so still one could almost hear the rumble of the earth’s core.

-We remained frozen in flight because we were still searching for any clue as to what went wrong.
+We remained frozen in our seats because we were searching for any clues.
 And in our collective silence we heard the clunky landing gear being lowered for what may have been the first time.